 At heart, Wealden Literary Festival is a chance to unearth some of the magic of the natural world and celebrate our relationship with place through literature, arts, crafts and food as well as creative workshops and hands-on outdoor activities.

 The Festival provides an opportunity to pause and explore the living world around us; a moment’s respite from the hustle and bustle of modern life.
-It is family-friendly with free entrance for children under 14.
+It is curated with all ages in mind.

 In the enchanting setting of Boldshaves Garden near Tenterden in the Weald of Kent and the fields and wild woods that surround the gardens, the Festival brings together renowned authors, poets, artists and makers who look first and foremost to nature, wilderness and the spirit of place for inspiration.